pip-services/pip-services-docs/content/en/python/container/refer/container_references.md

 ### Instance methods

 #### put_from_config
-Puts components into the references from container configuration.
+Puts components into the references from the container's configuration.

 > put_from_config(config: [ContainerConfig](../../config/container_config))
-- **config**: [ContainerConfig](../../config/container_config) - container configuration with information of the components to be added.
+- **config**: [ContainerConfig](../../config/container_config) - container's configuration with information of the components to be added.

 ### See also